Donors to PNC Scholarship Challenge contribute to student success at UA02/04/2014

 “I was lucky,” Gausman added.
 “Years ago when I concluded that a college education was worth pursuing, I looked to The University of Akron.
 When I look back at what the University provided me, I know my life’s outcome would have been drastically different if not for the outstanding education I received.”

 Funds raised through the PNC Scholarship Challenge will play a vital role in reducing the overall burden of tuition debt for UA students, reinforcing why scholarships are among the very best ways to ensure student success.
-If you are interested in establishing or contributing to a scholarship, please contact Christine Curry in the Department of Development at The University of Akron.
-She can be reached at 330.972.8614 or firstname.lastname@example.org.
+If you are interested in establishing or contributing to a scholarship, please contact the Department of Development at The University of Akron at 330-972-7238 or firstname.lastname@example.org.